IBM-Cloud/docs/troubleshoot/ts_apps.md

 To obtain the appropriate authority level, use one of the following methods:
 {: tsResolve}
  * Select another organization and space for which you have the developer role.
  * Ask the org manager to change your role to developer or to create a space and then assign you a developer role.
-See [Managing organizations and spaces](/docs/admin/orgs_spaces.html){: new_window} for details.
+See [Managing organizations and spaces](/docs/admin/orgs_spaces.html) for details.